lisacatalano/floats/README.md

 Floats
 ======

-Files for Collapsing Parent Demo
+Files for Collapsing Parent Demo.

+See post and video on css-snippets.com/collapsing